Derrimut

 Derrimut is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Derrimut has one of the most culturally diverse populations in Australia, with 50.3% born overseas and 62.0% speaking a language other than English at home.
-Christianity is the predominant religion in Derrimut, comprising 54.2% of its population.
-Notably, Buddhism is more prevalent in Derrimut at 11.5%, compared to Melbourne's average of 12.5%.
+Derrimut has one of the most culturally diverse populations in Australia, with 50.3% of its residents born overseas and 62.0% speaking a language other than English at home.
+Christianity is the predominant religion in Derrimut, comprising 54.2% of the population.
+However, Buddhism is significantly overrepresented compared to Greater Melbourne's average, making up 11.5% of Derrimut's population.

 Frequently Asked Questions - Diversity